-Continue to support AEAs in implementing the three SSIP strategies of the SSIP Logic Model related to continued implementation and scale-up of SDI Literacy. b.
-Ensure fidelity of AEA-provided professional development delivery and coaching support to new districts. c.
-Use of professional learning materials and supports for instructional practices and system coaches across the system.
+lowa will continue to (a) Support AEAs in implementing the three SSIP strategies of the SSIP Logic Model related to continued implementation and scale-up of SDI Literacy. (b).
+Ensure fidelity of AEA-provided professional development delivery and coaching support to new districts, and (c).
+Use professional learning materials and support for instructional practices and system coaches across the system.